 We may maintain material balances of cash and cash equivalents for extended periods of time.
 We typically invest any material amount of cash on hand in cash equivalents such as money market mutual funds.
 These funds are primarily comprised of highly rated short-term instruments.
 Significant market volatility and financial distress could cause such investments to lose value or reduce the liquidity of such investments.
-We may also maintain deposits at a commercial bank in excess of amounts insured by government agencies such as the Federal Deposit Insurance Corporation.
-In addition, certain exchange-traded derivatives transactions we enter into in order to hedge commodity-related price exposures frequently require us to make margin deposits with a broker.
-A failure of our commercial bank or our broker could result in our losing any funds we have deposited.
+We may also maintain deposits at commercial banks in excess of amounts insured by government agencies such as the Federal Deposit Insurance Corporation.
+In addition, certain exchange-traded derivatives transactions we enter into in order to hedge commodity-related price exposures frequently require us to make margin deposits with brokers.
+A failure of our commercial banks or brokers could result in our losing any funds we have deposited.
 Any losses we sustain on the investments or deposits of our cash could materially adversely affect our financial position and our ability to pay cash distributions.